Get the most recent information on South Australia's response to the Coronavirus pandemic.

 Determine what kind of house and where you would like to buy.
-Attend open inspections and auctions to get an idea of how much properties are selling for and to get an idea of what the buying process is.
+Attend open inspections and auctions to get an idea of how much properties are selling for and the buying process.

 It is recommended that you engage the services of a professional conveyancer or solicitor as early as possible in the house buying process.
 They will help you with the legal documentation and the settlement process.

 - Step 4

 If the property is for sale by private treaty you can make an offer to the vendor or their agent.
 This should be in writing and must be signed by you.

 You can make an offer in the form of a contract of sale which will become legally binding if the vendor signs it.
 If you are planning to make this kind of offer it is recommended that you include a condition in writing that if it isn't signed by the vendor by a particular date the offer and the contract become invalid.
 Your conveyancer or solicitor will be able to help you with the wording of this condition.

 The vendor's agent may ask for a holding deposit of up to $100 at the time of making an offer which is held in a trust account.

 Buying at auction